cozy/cozy-docs/src/documents/hack/getting-started/discover-americano.html.md

 ```

 The configuration works exactly like in Express (remember, Americano extends
-Express!) so be sure to change it the way you like.
+Express!), so be sure to change it the way you like.

 ## What's next ?